erlendlokna/3DoF-simplified-boat-dynamics/README.md

 # Boat-Dynamics
-Simulation of a boats dynamics.
+3DoF simulation of a boats movement